FINISHING AND COATING MAGAZINE:

 YES |

 Ultrasonics is adsorbed on the surfaces closest to the transducers.
-Parts located on the inside of a basket can receive little to no ultrasonic energy. |
+Parts located inside a basket can receive little to no ultrasonic energy. |

 Targets Contaminant |